The Secretary of State for Health

 Public Health England

-A new organisation is also being created; Public Health England (PHE) will provide national leadership and expert services to support public health and will also work with local government and the NHS to respond to emergencies.
-PHE will:
+Public Health England (PHE) provides national leadership and expert services to support public health and works with local government and the NHS to respond to emergencies.